 There are many ways to measure time and keep track of the events that happen in between glances at the hands on a clock or the dates on a calendar.

-I find that non-standard methods of keeping tally – methods that aren’t designed to get you to a meeting on time or remind you wake up in the morning – are the ones that I tend to go back to again and again, and the ones that tell me the most about what was happening in a given moment.
+I find that non-standard methods of keeping tally, methods that aren’t designed to get you to a meeting on time or remind you wake up in the morning, are the ones that I tend to return to again and again, and the ones that tell me the most about what was happening in a given moment.

-Passport and visa photos are great for this kind of measurement, as they allow you to recall so much about a point in your life that was likely very transitional (in geography and personality).
+Passport and visa photos are great for this kind of measurement, as they allow you to recall much about a point in your life that was likely very transitional, in geography and personality.

-So much can be gleaned while traveling, and the act of moving from one place to another, even if just for a few weeks or an overnight stay, tends to serve as an excellent milestone for so many things.
+So much can be gleaned while traveling, and the act of moving from one place to another, even if just for a few weeks or an overnight stay, tends to serve as an excellent milestone.
 A time for habits to change, for relationships to be pushed to their limits, for expectations to be tested.

 Flipping through my now-full passport, I can’t help but smile when I look at the photo on the information page.
 It’s me, with a big mop of California surfer-hair and an enormous grin.